-Workshop - Festival, September 26th - 29th, 2019 at the Onassis Cultural Center and the University of Athens
+Workshop - Festival, September 26 - 29, 2019 at the cultural center Onassis STEGI, and the University of Athens

 gathers scholars, researchers, musicians, makers, around the idea of musical improvisation in interaction with digital intelligence, taking note of the important development of this new creative field. ikPA'19 creates a link between the european and worlwide research and creation scenes through the symbolic matching of Paris, where the event originated at Ircam, and an other emblematic city.
 This year Paris will connect with Athens, in a powerful arc between science and the art of improvisation, after the Paris - Philadelphia edition last year, and the Paris - New-york edition a few years ago.